Multimodal Trajectory Representation Learning for Travel Time Estimation: Introduction

 Trajectory representation learning~\cite{li2018deep,yao2017trajectory} provides an effective framework for modeling multimodal spatiotemporal data, playing a crucial role in reconstructing complex trajectory patterns and supporting TTE tasks.
-Early trajectory representation learning (TRL) approaches mainly employed univariate sequence-to-sequence architectures~\cite{hochreiter1997long,vaswani2017attention} to encode raw GPS trajectories~\cite{fu2020trembr,li2018deep,yao2017trajectory}.
-In these methods, trajectories are modeled as sequences of time-stamped data points, where each point corresponds to a single variable such as latitude, longitude, or speed.
+Early trajectory representation learning (TRL) approaches mainly employed univariate sequence-to-sequence architectures~\cite{hochreiter1997long,vaswani2017attention} to encode raw GPS trajectories~\cite{fu2020trembr,han2025garlic}.
+In these methods, trajectories are modeled as sequences of time-stamped data points, where each point contains a spatial coordinate pair (latitude and longitude), optionally accompanied by other attributes such as speed.
 Although such models effectively capture temporal dependencies and map sequential data into latent embeddings, they fall short in representing multimodal trajectory information, thereby limiting their applicability and robustness in real-world traffic scenarios.

 As illustrated in Figure~\ref{fig:1a}, discrete GPS trajectory data often suffers from drift (top left), grid-based road network modeling leads to limited accuracy (top right), and congestion-based analysis depends heavily on real-time updates (bottom left).
 Consequently, relying on a single-source trajectory data representation is insufficient for accurate and reliable travel time estimation.
 In contrast, integrating multiple information sources within a unified framework enables more precise and robust prediction of vehicle travel times, as demonstrated in the bottom right of Figure~\ref{fig:1a}.
 Therefore, extracting semantic structures from different modalities and achieving effective alignment and fusion is a major challenge.